<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 Revenue intelligence and conversation intelligence - a match made in heaven.

-Revenue intelligence provides the big picture view of customer health and revenue risks and opportunities.
+Revenue intelligence provides a big-picture view of customer health and revenue risks and opportunities.
 Conversation intelligence analyzes interactions to uncover engagement levels, sentiment, and buying signals.
 Call recording captures vital context through actual sales and support conversations.

 Together, these three capabilities offer a comprehensive view of the voice of the customer along with the business context.
 Sales reps can hear conversations and see intelligence alerts on key accounts to drive relevance and personalization.
 Customer success can listen to calls with at-risk customers while viewing usage trends to take corrective actions.